 Laurens is a very small city located in the state of Iowa.
 With a population of 1,261 people and just one neighborhood, Laurens is the 326th largest community in Iowa.

-Because occupations involving physical labor dominate the local economy, Laurens is generally considered to be a blue-collar town.
-47.55% of the Laurens workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Laurens, you'll notice that it is more blue-collar than most other communities in America.
+47.55% of Laurens’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Laurens is a city of construction workers and builders, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Laurens who work in office and administrative support (14.52%), healthcare (9.80%), and food service (6.90%).

 Overall, Laurens’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-As is often the case in a small city, Laurens doesn't have a public transportation system that people use for their commute.
+Laurens is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Laurens in 2022 was $29,278, which is low income relative to Iowa, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,112 for a family of four.
 However, Laurens contains both very wealthy and poor people as well.